ashlimenzon/cse15l-lab-reports/Lab-Report-1.md

 }
 ```
 - Absolute path to working directory right before: `/c/Users/shlim/lecture1`
-- Reason for output: `cat` printed out the contents of `Hello.java` to the terminal.
+- Reason for output: `cat` printed out the contents of `Hello.java`.
 This is not an error, because `cat` is supposed to print the contents of the file given by the path.